Office space planning

 We recommend choosing an office layout with a space to person ratio that’s tailored to your industry, culture and workplace population density.
 This could be anything from 1:7 to a 1:15 ratio.

-By asking these questions we can identify things like whether certain teams need set desks at all, or how your team might use other workstation options that encourage agile or focused work.
+In the case of Helaba, we designed a stunning, sustainable space that reduced desk space by 50% - meaning they had more open areas available for other usage as well as to free up space for team members.
+Giving staff more space to breathe can have a big impact on day-to-day work.
+By asking the right questions we can identify things like whether certain teams need set desks at all, or how your team might use other workstation options that encourage agile or focused work.
 A simple change in your approach can mean more open space can be created for use in other activities or by other departments.

 An office layout is more than just a floorplan that outlines what features exist in your workplace and where they’re located, but it’s also a reflection of your company culture.
 The floorplans of different sized companies, industries, and sectors will feature many of the elements outlined below, but the extent to which you adopt them will be entirely unique to you.